breezefront/breezefront.com/collections/_js/widgets.md

 ## About

 Widget --- is the main interface to create JS Component.
 Breeze widgets are very similar to Luma's jQuery UI based widgets.
-Sometimes, you can even [reuse the same file](integration-tips#how-to-reuse-js-widgets) for both Luma and Breeze Themes
+In most cases you can even [reuse the same file](integration-tips#how-to-reuse-js-widgets) for both Luma and Breeze Themes